Monamoxie/oauth-2.0-authorization-code-grant-with-laravel-passport/README.md

 With the League OAuth2 Server, there are basically 5 ways a token can be issued.

 1. Authorization code grant approach - further divided into
-   A. Standard Approach
+   - Standard Approach
-   B. PKCE Approach
+   - PKCE Approach
 2. Client credentials grant approach
 3. Implicit grant approach
 4. Resource owner password credentials grant approach